letchwl/instagram-waydroid/README.md

 # waydroid-instagram

-Automated Instagram installation script on WayDroid for Linux. functional only for Arch Linux.
+Automated Instagram installation script on WayDroid for Linux.
+Functional only for Arch Linux or Pacman-based distributions (e.g., Manjaro, EndeavourOS).

 ---